-NOTE: See "Broiling tips" on page 33 for additional broiling tips.
+NOTE: See the "Broiling tips" section for additional broiling tips.

 Place food on grid in broiler pan and place in center of the oven rack.

 - Place food about 3 inches or more from the broil element. - To ensure adequate grease drainage, do not use cookie sheets or similar pans for broiling. - If foil is used to cover broiler grid, cut slits in foil to allow grease to drain away.